 For a free VPN, Windscribe Free’s speeds are very impressive.

-We test from the UK, and were treated to average download speeds of 50Mbps and upload speeds of 83Mbps.
-Even venturing further afield to Europe yielded a very serviceable average of around 30Mbps down and 70Mbps up.
+We test from the UK, and were treated to average download speeds of 50Mbps and upload speeds of 54Mbps.
+Even venturing further afield to Europe yielded a very serviceable average of around 55-60Mbps down and 50Mbps up.

-Speeds were far less consistent when connecting to the US and Canada.
-US download speeds fell anywhere between 13 and 40Mbps, while upload speeds ranged between 42 and 64Mbps.
-Still, when at its best those are some strong figures.
+Speeds were less consistent when connecting to the US and Canada.
+US download speeds fell to 27Mbps, while upload speeds averaged around 26Mbps.
+Still, those are some strong figures when you consider you’re not paying a dime for the service.

 It’s never convenient having a data cap, but as far as they go 10GB per month is generous.
 You’re initially given just 2GB, but can bump it up to the full figure by confirming your email address.